Nutrigenomics and extra virgin olive oil are a natural weapon to defend ourselves from cancers and other diseases.

-The World Cancer Research Fund International (WCRF) recognizes the ability of vitamin E and polyphenols (contained in OEVO) to reduce DNA damage, decrease cancer cell growth and increase cancer cell self-destruction in in vitro studies.
+The World Cancer Research Fund International (WCRF) recognizes the ability of vitamin E and polyphenols which are contained in OEVO to reduce DNA damage, decrease cancer cell growth and increase cancer cell self-destruction in vitro studies.

-Although it is perhaps still too early to translate the results of studies into nutritional advice, the findings provide new perspectives on the mechanisms by which extra virgin olive oil could help reducing the risk of cancer.
+Although it is perhaps still too early to convert the results of studies into nutritional advice, the findings provide new perspectives on the mechanisms by which extra virgin olive oil could help reduce the risk of cancer.

-Finally, two recommendations: we consume extra virgin olive oil daily, without exaggerating since it is very caloric, and we choose it of good/excellent quality then rich in polyphenols.
+Finally, two recommendations: consume extra virgin olive oil daily, without exaggerating as it is very caloric, and choose good/excellent quality, rich in polyphenols.

 Polyunsaturated fats from the series Ω6: linoleic acid found in sunflower oil.

 Polyunsaturated fats from the series Ω3: a-linolenic acid found in high-fat fish and vegetable oils.

 HER2: a gene that produces a protein placed on the membrane of cells that has the function of promoting cell grow.